Upper Egypt: Predynastic Egypt

+The early megalithic complex of Nabta Playa located in the Aswan Museum, Upper Egypt has exhibited close resemblances to Sub-Saharan and Sahelian ceremonial centres including structures found in Ethiopia, Senegal, regions north to Morocco and West Africa.
+Anthropological studies have indicated linkages to Sub-Saharan and North African populations.

 The main city of prehistoric Upper Egypt was Nekhen.
 The patron deity was the goddess Nekhbet, depicted as a vulture.

 By approximately 3600 BC, Neolithic Egyptian societies along the Nile based their culture on the raising of crops and the domestication of animals.
 Shortly thereafter, Egypt began to grow and increase in complexity.
 A new and distinctive pottery appeared, related to the Levantine ceramics, and copper implements and ornaments became common.
 Mesopotamian building techniques became popular, using sun-dried adobe bricks in arches and decorative recessed walls.